REVRBE/revrbe-better-memory/README.md

 <h2>Usage</h2>

 Currently only bhop, but compile and run the executable.
-(From observation, I've noticed that sometimes it doesn't do anything, just re-open and try again)

 Only tested on Windows 10 21H2